Ke'Bryan Hayes Player Props: Pirates vs. Brewers

-The Pittsburgh Pirates, including Ke'Bryan Hayes (.333 batting average in his past 10 games), battle starter Wade Miley and the Milwaukee Brewers at American Family Field, Saturday at 4:10 PM ET.
+Ke'Bryan Hayes -- hitting .333 in his past 10 games -- will be in action for the Pittsburgh Pirates against the Milwaukee Brewers, with Freddy Peralta on the mound, on June 18 at 2:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Brewers.
+He had a one-hit performance in his previous game (1-for-4) against the Brewers.

 Ke'Bryan Hayes Game Info & Props vs. the Brewers